denoland/deno/std/style_guide.md

 Although `cli/js` and `std` have no external dependencies, we must still be careful to keep internal dependencies simple and manageable.
-In particular, be careful to not to introduce circular imports.
+In particular, be careful not to introduce circular imports.

 ### If a filename starts with an underscore: `_foo.ts`, do not link to it.